api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 <img src="../assets/images/10-Visual_that_communicates_how_a_managed_service_feed.png" width="550px"/>

-For managed data feeds API3 takes over the gas management overhead associated with operating the respective dAPI.
+In addition, API3 takes over the gas management overhead associated with operating managed dAPI.
+Compared to self-funded dAPIs, managed dAPIs are monetized, as API3 requires payment in USDC on Ethereum Mainnet to operate them.
 API3 recommends the usage of managed dAPIs in production environments.

 # API3 Market